joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 ## What is Node?

 Node is an open source project that lets us run JavaScript in Terminal.
-Previous to this project, JavaScript could only be run in the browser.
+Previous to nodeJS, JavaScript could only be run in the browser.

 By creating Node, companies could hire developers who specialize in JavaScript and they would be able to build front-end Applications and back-end applications.